Lapin0t/grothendieck-cern/english.md

-economics in Bordeaux literally told a friend of mine that the purpose of this mathematical formalism in a book of his own was to hide the fact that the true scientific content could be understood by anyone with the level of education of the Certificat d'Études [TN: certificate sanctioning primary education until 1989].
+economics in Bordeaux literally told a friend of mine that the purpose of this mathematical formalism in a book of his own was to hide the fact that the true scientific content could be understood by anyone with the level of education of the Certificat d'Études \[TN: primary education\].
 We can thus make a very serious reproach to the humanities in this respect.

 On the other hand, the human sciences are subject to misappropriation, and hence subject to the same criticism as other sciences.
 For example, in the in